The format for the description of each variable follows:

 Why someone might want to change this value including error messages or return codes.

 Identifies the stability of the interface.
 Many of the parameters in this manual are still evolving and are classified as unstable.
-See attributes(5) for more information.
+For more information, see attributes(5).

 (Optional) Contains a link to Change History appendix, if applicable.